-Brian Dow, Deputy Chief Executive of Rethink Mental Illness, said:
+Brian Dow, Deputy Chief Executive of Rethink Mental Illness and Chief Executive of Mental Health UK:

 Return to Action for Mental Health homepage